Willem van der Haegen: Descendants

-The Flemish surname van der Haegen comes from the word Haag, which means forest, and is translated into Portuguese as Silveira.
+The Flemish surname van der Haegen comes from the word Haag, which means hedge, and is translated into Portuguese as Silveira.
 The families with the surname Silveira, generally, descend from the Fleming Willem, although there is a branch of Silveiras on the island of Graciosa that are direct descendants of continental Portuguese families.
 By his virtue and personality, he was able to found settlements that would eventually develop into important communities in the Azores.
 His descendants, using the adopted name Silveira, would continue his work on the islands and within the Portuguese empire (to a lesser extent).
-The name Silveira was adopted by Willem's descendants in the Azores, from the literal translation to the Portuguese of the Dutch Haag or Haeg meaning "bush", "forest" or "scrub", which is silveira in the Portuguese.
+The name Silveira was adopted by Willem's descendants in the Azores, from the literal translation to the Portuguese of the Dutch Haag or Haeg meaning "bush", "hedge" or "scrub", which is silveira in the Portuguese.
 His family lineage is separate from the Silveiras of continental Portugal which also inhabited some settlements in the Azores.
 Willem's children obtained from King John II of Portugal, confirmation of family heraldry (used in Flanders) for their use in the archipelago.